• Skip to primary navigation

 a white plate filled with eggplant dip garnished with mint

-It’s easy to make comparisons between the Baba Ganoush versus Hummus, due to the similarity in the ingredients and the method of preparation, however the flavors are vastly different.
+It's easy to make comparisons between Baba Ganoush versus Hummus, due to the similarity in the ingredients and the method of preparation, however the flavors are vastly different.

 These Mediterranean/Middle Eastern dips encapsulate the essence of a rich culinary heritage and offer tantalizing flavors.
 Whether you find yourself wanting to jazz up a sandwich, or wanting to tuck into these dips with other foods, you will surely be delighted by what each has to offer.